u360/PHTML/README.md

     <?php $phtml = <<<'phtml'

-Then add these two lines to the end of your file...
+and add these two lines to the end of your file...

     phtml;
     require 'phtml.php';

+That's it!

 Hello World
 ===========